 Here we take a look at a few different designs for cool pocket knives that you might want to consider before making your first purchase.

-Let’s have a look at some of the coolest pocket knife brands around right now.
+Let’s have a look at some of the best pocket knife brands around right now.
 From classic Schrade and Swiss Army options to more modern, lightweight designs – they’re all here.

 Karl Esener founded his cutters workshop, Victorinox in Switzerland back in 1884 when the country was one of Europe’s less well-off nations.
 But it was in 1891 when asked to develop a multi-purpose pocket knife for the Swiss Army that his company took off.
-Today the Swiss Army Knife is a household name, and still one of the coolest (and most practical) pocket knives on the market.
+Today, the Swiss Army Knife is a household name, and still one of the coolest (and most practical) pocket knife options on the market.

 Horace Smith and Daniel B Wesson originally founded their self-named company in 1852, creating firearms from their workshop in Springfield, Massachusetts.
 Over a century later, once the company had changed ownership several times, the business moved into law enforcement equipment like knives, flashlights and handcuffs.
-Today their small and practical pocket knives are super useful for tradesmen and adventurers who love the great outdoors.
+Today, their small and practical pocket knife range is filled with knives that are super useful for tradesmen and adventurers who love the great outdoors.

 To get your hands on an original Old Timer Knife these days you will either have to get a hand-me-down or visit a vintage e-tailer.
 The company stopped production in 2004.
 But Taylor Brands now own the intellectual property rights and are producing versions of the classics again.
 So, whether you’re after one of the more traditional folding designs or a Gunstock Trapper lock blade, you can still purchase these reboot versions.

 Since 1994, CRKT (Columbia River Knife and Tool) have strived to put innovation and integrity at the forefront of all their designs.
 Believing that strength is built in numbers, they frequently collaborate with the best designers to give their customers something unique that will never let them down day today.
-They boast a great selection of single folding pocket knives that are feature a modern, military look.
+They boast a great single folding pocket knife selection that all feature a modern, military look.

 Whether you’re whittling your way through wood in the outdoors or cutting through your rope cord on the ranch, Grand Way has a custom design for you.
 They may have only been around for the past 10 years but already they’ve built a trustworthy reputation on the global market.

 M Tech is heavily inspired by Japanese steelmakers who make blades for both everyday use and self-defence.
-Their huge range of pocket knives are ideal for just about everything like camping, hunting and even everyday carry.
+Their huge pocket knife range is ideal for just about everything like camping, hunting and even everyday carry.
 Their prices are extremely competitive and their selection has you covered for just about any colour you could wish for!